vl4ds/Documentation/device-type-developers-guide/definition-metadata.rst

 Fingerprinting
 --------------

-When trying to connect your device to the SmartThings hub, we need a way to identify and join a particular device type to the hub.
+When trying to connect your device to the SmartThings hub, we need a way to identify and join a particular device to the hub.
 This process is known as a "join" process, or "fingerprinting".

 The fingerprinting process is dependent on the type of device you are looking to pair.
 SmartThings attempts to match devices coming in based on